dvrLogin to Portal phoneRequest a call back

 • The global COVID-19 pandemic supressed flight requirements further and caused some clients to sell aircraft, further reducing the managed aircraft fleet.

-It remains in a ‘hard to abate’ industry where change is dependent on improvements in technologies (fuel, engine and airframe) that the Group has little or no control over.
-Within our current five year business planning horizon we do not see:
+The industry remains a ‘hard to abate’ industry where change is dependent on improvements in technologies (fuel, engine and airframe) that the Group has little or no control over.
+In 2024 we saw a reduction in OEM (Airbus) and powerplant (Rolls -Royce) programmes this included the insolvency of novel technology pioneers such as Lilium.
+Therefore, within the next five-year business planning horizon our confidence is narrowing in their being a:

 • Breakthrough, subsitute technologies or fuel types achieving commercial scale prior to 2040